ronak-gurjar/spring-boot/README.md

 # spring-boot
-this is spring-boot assignment for fundamental knowledg of annotations, Hinbernate, JPA, JDBC hibernate relationship like OneToOne, OneToMany and ManyToMany etc.
+this is spring-boot assignment for fundamental knowledge of annotations, Hibernate, JPA, JDBC hibernate relationship like OneToOne, OneToMany and ManyToMany etc.